Checklist

 Explore resources

-Due August 5: Register for Fall Welcome Week
+Due December 21: Register for Spring Welcome Week

-Registration for Welcome Week is required for all incoming students and any family members/guests planning to attend.
+Registration for Welcome Week is required for all incoming students.
 If you are arriving to campus from a location outside of the U.S., you'll also be able to indicate your interest in purchasing a dorm pack on this form.
-Use the button below to complete the registration form to help us best prepare for your arrival to campus and plan activities for you and your family to enjoy.
+Use the button below to complete the registration form to help us best prepare for your arrival to campus.

 Complete registration form

-If you are an incoming international student (including those who have previously studied in the U.S.), there are a few additional tasks you'll need to complete before arriving on campus.
+If you are an incoming international student (including those who have previously studied in the U.S.), there are a few additional tasks you'll need to complete before arriving on campus, including requesting your required immigration documentation and reviewing important information before you arrive in Rochester.

 Additional tasks for commuter students